-There are few modern movies with such a distinct style as George Miller's latest Mad Max flick.
+There are few modern movies with such a distinctive style as George Miller's modern Mad Max flick.
 Its vibrant, contrast heavy imagery suits OLED superbly, with a fantastic HDR transfer available on the 4K Ultra HD version.
-The stark, purposely saturated colours also make Ambilight effects dance - ably creating the apocalyptic Australian outback in your living room.
+The stark, purposely saturated colours also make Ambilight effects dance - ably recreating the apocalyptic Australian outback in your living room.

 Although Gravity was specifically filmed to be best viewed in 3D, OLED picture technology does an excellent job of presenting a 2D picture.
 Deep black levels and space scenes make superb bedfellows, but it is the nuances in the shades in-between that can be lost on a less worthy television.
 You'd also think that Ambilight wouldn't come into play much, but the subtle lighting brings yours eyes to the action.